RE: Painfull Looking Sudden Cherry Like bulldog Eye

 In contrast to us, your French Bulldogs Puppies, and your English Bulldogs Puppies, have three eyelids,

-- The typical top
+- The typical top eyelid

-- The typical normal bottom
+- The typical bottom eyelid

 Bulldog Cherry Eye 5 X MUST KNOW